The New York Band

 romantic merengues, following the trail blazed by Juan Luis Guerra. and by announcing their band

 name in every single song.
-Originally a quartet with Alexandra,
+Most popular as a quartet with Alexandra,

-Johnny, and Miosotis, the group has gone through a number of lineup
+Johnny, and Miosotis, the group went through a number of lineup

 changes - the most recent album I have features an